 Struggling in your relationship or confused or down after one has ended?

 Has your partner expressed it being hard to talk to you?
-Maybe they've told you they think you have an "anger" problem or are "too distant."
+Maybe they've told you they think you have an "anger" problem, are "too distant" or maybe "jealous" or "needy."
 You might often feel frustrated with feeling heard or understood and struggle to really communicate the things you want or need.

-I work with individuals and couples to help them explore themselves on a deep level, develop positive communication strategies, and demolish any limiting beliefs they might have about themselves or their relationship so they can truly "show up" for themselves and their partner.
-Getting relationship therapy or marriage counseling before this takes place can be pivotal to you and your partner's relationship.
+I work with individuals to help them explore themselves on a deep level, develop positive communication strategies, and demolish any limiting beliefs they might have about themselves or their relationship so they can truly "show up" as their confident and authentic self for themselves and their partner.

 Unfortunately, we might only be willing to explore these issues after a relationship has ended.
 This can often be a pivotal time in our lives for asking these critical questions.
 When a romantic relationship has ended in our lives, it can be a very tough thing to cope with.
 We often ask ourselves, "Where did I go wrong?" or "What's wrong with me?"
 This can be especially amplified if there is a pattern of unsuccessful relationships.
 Relationship therapy or breakup counseling can be helpful in this area.